 How to find private off-campus student housing

 Moving out of halls after your first year of uni?
-This is how to find the best student house or flat for you and your housemates
+Here's how to find the best student accommodation for you and your housemates

 All of this requires organisation, diplomacy and sometimes compromise - a mixture that can be tricky to achieve when time is a factor and stress levels are high.